ZhgChg.Li

 After…

-Based on the above idea, we can:
+After the above ideas… we can:

 class MyButton: UIButton {